 Step 1: Design and prototype

-The first step is to find out how your target audience manages money and where they have problems.
+The first step on your journey to develop an e-wallet app is to find out how your target audience manages money and where they have problems.
 You then design the screens of your wallet based on these findings and put them together into an interactive prototype.

 The sole purpose of the prototype, which is a clickable version of your app implemented purely in designs, is to verify your assumptions with real users.
 Based on the feedback, you can update the prototype by adjusting the app screens, adding or removing specific features.